sonialiju/expressjs/README.md

  npm install

- node app or directly paste  http://localhost:3000/ in your browser
+ node app and directly paste  http://localhost:3000/ in your browser